jeffdelmerico/pointcloud_tutorial/README.md

     - grab point clouds from an RGBD camera (be sure one is connected) ./pcl_openni_grabber
 #### Open3D
+    - read and then write a copy of a pcd, ply, and jpg file python3 open3d_file_io.py

 ### 3D Features:
 #### PCL
     - compute point normals on a point cloud and use built-in visualizer ./pcl_compute_normals
 #### Open3D
+    - compute point normals on a point cloud and use built-in visualizer python3 open3d_compute_normals.py press 'n' to visualize the normals once they have been computed

 ### Filtering:
 #### PCL